Jafner/Jafner.net/homelab/docs/Graceful Reboot.md

 2. `docker-compose down` the stacks which rely on the NAS
 3. `cat /etc/fstab` to get the list of mount points which rely on the NAS
 4. For each NAS mount, run `sudo umount` for that share.
 5. Offline the NAS.
-SSH into the NAS and run `shutdown now`.
+Press the physical power button on the NAS.
 6. Perform necessary maintenance, then reboot the NAS.
 7. After the NAS WebUI is available, SSH into the server and run `sudo  mount -a`
 8. Online the stacks affected by step 2.